 Visual Snow Conference This one day conference provides a great opportunity for patients, their families, and the medical community to discuss the condition and build our understanding.
 Key speakers include researchers at the forefront of VS research.
 You have to register but it’s completely free.
 Check out the website for more details.

 See also the three news videos below.

-Eye On Vision Foundation The Eye On Vision Foundation is the only charity supporting and funding research into Visual Snow Syndrome.
+Eye On Vision Foundation The Eye On Vision Foundation is an American charity supporting and funding research into Visual Snow Syndrome.
 Donate here!